jonrau1/ElectricEye/README.md

 **Note 2:** Ensure AWS Security Hub is enabled in the region you are attempting to run ElectricEye

 **Note 3:** If you have never used ECS before you'll likely run into a problem with the service-linked role (SLR), or lack thereof, and you should follow the [instructions here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html#service-linked-role-permissions) to have it created first

-**Note 4:** I do not have a GovCloud Account and did not test any Terraform, CloudFormation, add-on's or the new `govcloud-auditors` there.
-I willfully did *not* remove auditors that did not have support in GovCloud out of sheer laziness in the event that they become available at a later date.
-YMMV when using this tool in GovCloud.

 ### Build and push the Docker image
 **Note:** You must have [permissions to push images](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) to ECR before performing this step.
 These permissions are not included in the instance profile example.